-Children’s Hospitals and Clinics of Minnesota’s signature event has raised more than $2.2 million to advance pediatric health care since its inception in 1992
+Children’s Minnesota’s signature event has raised more than $2.2 million to advance pediatric health care since its inception in 1992

-MINNEAPOLIS, MN (April 27, 2015) — Eleven hundred people joined together and raised more than $2.2 million for Children’s Hospitals and Clinics of Minnesota’s cardiovascular program at Children’s annual Star Gala on Saturday, April 25, at the historic Milwaukee Road Depot.
+MINNEAPOLIS, MN (April 27, 2015) — Eleven hundred people joined together and raised more than $2.2 million for Children’s Minnesota’s cardiovascular program at Children’s annual Star Gala on Saturday, April 25, at the historic Milwaukee Road Depot.

 Children’s cardiovascular program has been ranked by U.S. News & World Report as one of the best in the nation.
 It provides a full range of services from imaging tests to pioneering surgeries for babies, children, teens and adults born with heart defects.
 The program performs 60 percent of the pediatric cardiac surgeries in the region.

 The evening was complete with inspirational stories from patient families and doctors, silent and live auctions, as well as dinner and dancing.
 Children’s Star Gala has raised more than $2 million each of the past three years.